 It's always important to get out in nature, get some fresh air and get your blood pumping - so if you have a bike in your garage, it's time to get out and cycle around the varying landscapes in your area!
 We've got routes right across the county so you don't need to travel to enjoy a smooth path or a challenge with a few inclines.
 It doesn't matter whether you're a beginner or well on your way to making the Tour de France - make sure you take the opportunity to get out and explore Kent on two wheels.

 When Julius Caesar arrived in England in 54BCE he encountered an the Iron Age tribe called the Cantii, which is where our county gets its name.
-The Celtic tribe are also the inspiration for a brand new cycling trail, the Cantii Way which is being opened by Cycling UK on May 26th.
+The Celtic tribe are also the inspiration for a brand new cycling trail, the Cantii Way.
 Starting and finishing in Wye, this 145 mile route is a combination of quiet ways, country lanes, byways and bridleways taking in towns such as Dover, Whitstable and Canterbury, which people can use to cycle across Kent in 4 days or split up over a number of weekends.

 Across Kent there are trails taking in some tough hills, effortless coastal paths and countryside pathways, and Explore Kent have put together some of the best to follow on a weekend or summer's evening.
 Between Swalecliffe and Reculver is the 6.7 mile Oyster Bay Trail which is home to a SSSI and takes in history and sweeping sea views.
 Just a little down the coast is the start of the Crab and Winkle Way, which is an old railway line between Whitstable and Canterbury – at 7.5 miles it’s an enjoyable mix of woodland, country and seaside finished by a little city centre.
 If those sound a little too challenging then the 3 miles between Chartham and Canterbury along the Great Stour Way (pictured) might be up your street.
 With a dedicated cycle path following the Stour it’s perfect for families and short jaunts.